Sawo-Community/100-DFR-Habitate/analytics.md

 <img src="assets/druid.gif"/>

 This feature can be added using Java Spring Boot Documentation.
-The below flowchart describes it clearly.
+The below flowchart describes it clearly which is an interpretation of how twitter analytics work based on tweets.

 <img src="assets/document.gif"/>